Who was 'satan' in

 However for reasons given hereunder, such an understanding is incorrect.

 Note that 'the LORD' in the Authorized (KJ) Version should be rendered as 'Yahweh', which signifies 'He who will be'.
-It is the Memorial Name of God, which reminds His people of His future purpose with the earth.
+It is the Memorial Name of God, which reminds His people of His future purpose with the redeemed and with the earth.
 Compare Exodus 3v14,15, Numbers 14v21).

 "(Some) understand the verse in 2 Samuel to mean, "Yahweh, being angry with Israel, moved David to number them".
 If this deduction were true, the narrative order of events would be,

 (1) God is angry with Israel;